Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of interest.

 The accuracy of these tabulated data is determined by the joint effects of the various nonsampling errors.
 No direct measurement of these effects has been obtained except for estimation for missing or misreported industry classifications; however, precautionary steps were taken in all phases of the processing to minimize the effects of nonsampling errors.

 Employment data are missing from approximately 15 percent of incoming administrative payroll records.
 For these records, employment is imputed using average wage data for the prior year for the EIN, if available.
 If it’s not available, an employment figure is imputed based on the average wage for the industry and geographic area.
 Quarterly payroll is edited by comparing with reported data from other quarters over a two-year period to determine any anomalies and potential misreporting.
 Suspected missing payroll and extreme values are imputed based on company reporting patterns.
 The Census Bureau imputes payroll for less than one percent of all incoming administrative payroll records.

-Establishment payroll and employment for multi-unit companies is collected through the Economic Census and the COS.
+Establishment payroll and employment for multi-unit companies is collected through the economic census and the COS.
 Data for companies not included in the COS or not responding to the survey are imputed from administrative record data by taking company level administrative payroll and employment and breaking it down to the establishment level by best estimates of the size of each establishment in the company.
 If some establishments have reported payroll and some do not, the breakdown is performed with the difference between the administrative data at the company level and the total reported amounts.

-SUSB definitions available at http://www.census.gov/econ/susb/definitions.html.
+SUSB definitions available at https://www.census.gov/econ/susb/definitions.html.